 (b) result in an unfair benefit or detriment to any person or class of persons because of the premature disclosure of information concerning any proposed action or inaction of the Parliament, the Government or an agency in the course of, or for the purpose of, managing the economy of the State.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (2) Matter is not exempt matter under subclause (1) if its disclosure would, on balance, be in the public interest.

-10. The State’s financial or property affairs

-[Heading deleted by No. 19 of 2010 s.
+[Clause 9 amended by No. 19 of 2010 s.
 59.]

+10. State’s financial or property affairs, matter adversely affecting etc.

 (1) Matter is exempt matter if its disclosure could reasonably be expected to have a substantial adverse effect on the financial or property affairs of the State or an agency.

 (2) Matter is exempt matter if its disclosure would reveal trade secrets of an agency.